The polarized degree of irrationality of $K3$ surfaces: Introduction

+In the paper we present the bound for $K3$ surfaces of Picard rank $1$, and the corresponding statement for arbitrary $K3$ surfaces follows from general specialization results; see \cite[Corollary~C]{7}.
+The bounds we obtain improve those in \cite{St}.
+In low genus they are optimal up to genus $8$ (in \cite{morettirojas} it is proven that $\mathrm{irr}_L(S)=4$ for $g=7,8,9,11$), and asymptotically the improvement over \cite{St} is by a factor between $3$ and $6$, depending on the genus.
+Let us also point out that after the appearance of the first version of this paper the bounds were further improved: in \cite{morettirojas} the bounds were sharpened for $9\le g\le 14$ by combining the method of the present paper with derived category tools (Fourier--Mukai transforms and Bridgeland stability conditions), while in \cite{Oyanedel} our approach was optimized to yield better asymptotic bounds for $k\gg 0$ in \autoref{k3}.

-The upper bounds for $\mathrm{irr}_L(S)$ given in the theorem above are better then the ones given in \cite{St}.
-The technique is based on an elementary observation that is worth mentioning here since it has other potential applications.
-For a variety $X$ of dimension $m$ and a linear system $|L\otimes \mathcal I|$, inducing a rational map $\varphi_{|L\otimes \mathcal I|}:X \dashrightarrow \mathbb P^{m}$ one may construct the kernel reflexive sheaf
+Our technique relies on an elementary yet powerful observation, which we briefly outline below.
+It can be seen as a natural variation of the Lazarsfeld--Mukai bundles introduced to study linear series on curves on $K3$ surfaces; see \cite{LAZ}.
+Let $X$ be a variety of dimension $n$ and let $|V|\subset |L|$ be a linear system inducing a rational map $\varphi_{V}:X \dashrightarrow \mathbb P^{n}$.
+One may then construct the associated kernel reflexive sheaf, fitting into an exact sequence